OpenMS/OpenMS-docs/docs/tutorials/knime-user-tutorial/openswath.md

 ### Generating TraML from transition lists

 OpenSWATH requires an assay library to be supplied in the TraML format[^9].
 To enable manual editing of transition lists, the TOPP tool **TargetedFileConverter** is available, which uses tab separated files as input.
-Example datasets are provided in {path}`ExampleData,OpenSWATH,assay`.
+Example datasets are provided in {path}`ExampleData,OpenSWATH,assay` or downloaded from [here](https://github.com/OpenMS/OpenMS-Tutorials/releases/download/data-and-tools-OpenMSv2.0.0/Example_Data.zip).
 Please note that the transition lists need to be named `.tsv`.

 The header of the transition list contains the following variables (with example values in brackets):